- Get link

 -

-Blocks adult content, proxies, and VPN bypass attempts
+Blocks proxy and VPN bypass attempts

 -